- Who is eligible?

 Who is eligible?

-Individuals ages 21 through 64 who reside in a participating county, have incomes at or below 200% of the federal poverty level (FPL), and who are not eligible for Medi-Cal benefits could be eligible for CMSP benefits.
+Individuals ages 21 through 64 who reside in a participating county, have incomes at or below 200% of the federal poverty level (FPL), and who are not eligible for Medi-Cal or Covered California could be eligible for CMSP benefits.